Quotients of buildings by groups acting freely on chambers: -Weyl Graphs

 Finally, we prove $(2\text{C})\iff(2\text{W})$.

 \begin{prop} Let $\cW$ be a pre-Weyl graph.
 Then the following are equivalent,

 \begin{enumerate}[label=(\roman*)] \item $\cW$ is $2$-Weyl \item $\cW$ has property ($2$C). \end{enumerate} \end{prop}

-\begin{proof} To see that ($2$W)$\implies$($2$C), just notice that if ($2$C) doesn't hold, then we must have distinct homotopic alternating geodesics of the same type, which contradicts ($2$H).
+\begin{proof} To see that ($2$W)$\implies$($2$C), just notice that if ($2$C) does not hold, then we must have distinct homotopic alternating geodesics of the same type, which contradicts ($2$H).
 The converse ($2$C)$\implies$($2$W) is clear. \end{proof}